-Sketch Bari is the first workshop in this series of four workshops called Sketch Tour of Europe.
+Sketch Bari is the first workshop in this series of four online workshops called Sketch Tour of Europe.
 In this workshop Ian transforms an ordinary street in Bari, Italy into a gorgeous sketch by focusing on the use of detail to tell stories about the place and about how people interact within that space.
 This workshop is filmed in real time (1 hour 47 minutes) and students can sketch along with the reference photo provided.

 24/7 Lifetime Access